-Meanwhile, food offers a tasty trip over to Tel Aviv with a menu that champions the ever-popular sharing plates set up across 150 covers, and nine individually styled Greenhouses.
+Meanwhile, food offers a tasty trip over to Tel Aviv with a menu that champions the ever-popular sharing plates set up across 150 covers, as well as nine individually styled Greenhouses.

 Let’s start at Chameleon’s ‘God’s Garden’: aka the al fresco dining space, set to the soundtrack of their live band or resident DJ.
 With protection from large umbrellas and heaters offering comfort on less friendly days, (which are pulled aside when the sun chooses to say hello) is a glamourous semi-tented bar come restaurant, filled with flowers and verdant greenery.

-This sets the stage for critically acclaimed Israeli Executive Chef, Elior Balbul and his team who offer diners an array of exquisite Tel Avivian gastro-sharing plates.
+This sets the stage for critically acclaimed Israeli Executive Chef, Elior Balbul and his team who offers diners an array of exquisite Tel Avivian gastro-sharing plates.

 Yemen brioche challah, deconstructed falafel, aubergine carpaccio, shrimp shish Barak, as well as the Morrocan octopus are highlights.

 Certainly, Chameleon’s signature cocktail is The Rimon, a pomegranate margarita with a twist.

 Chef Elior joins London’s Israeli dining scene.
 Also, inspired by his mother’s kitchen, where he combines authentic Moroccan flavors, he worked in Meir Adoni’s kitchens before transforming Blue Sky into one of Israel’s top restaurants.

 Menu at Chameleon

 From here Chef Elior set off on his path to New York and opened a modern contemporary Israeli restaurant, Alenbi.
 Showcasing to the NYC dining scene gourmet kosher food with the Mediterranean as well as North African influences (something they hadn’t seen before) his latest challenge visible today is at Chameleon in London.